-Licensed Zoom accounts are now available for all Penn Law faculty, staff and students.
-Accounts are hosted on the University of Pennsylvania’s new central Zoom service: https://upenn.zoom.us/.
+Licensed Zoom accounts are available for all Penn Carey Law faculty, staff and students.
+Accounts are hosted on the University of Pennsylvania’s central Zoom service and use Pennkey logins: https://upenn.zoom.us/

-With your new Zoom account, you will be able to:
+With your Zoom account, you are able to:

 - Host unlimited meetings for up to 300 participants.
 Meetings can last up to 24 hours.

 - Use Zoom’s video conferencing and web conferencing features to collaborate inside and outside of class sessions

 - Take advantage of Zoom’s other collaborative features and meeting features like breakout rooms.

 IMPORTANT: Individual Zoom accounts are different than Course Zoom accounts.
 Faculty should continue to use the Zoom link in their Canvas sites for teaching as documented in our Remote Teaching Guide.

 How do I create/login to my Zoom account ?

 To create/sign into your Zoom account using a web browser:

 - Sign in with your PennKey and password